Change in Authorised & Paid Up Capital/Contribution in Company/LLP

 The Companies Act, 2013, provides the power to alter the share capital of the company.
 Any modes of alteration of share capital must be authorised by the article of the company.
 In the absence of an express provision in the article, no alteration of the capital can be done.
 Therefore, before commencing upon the passing of a resolution to change the share capital of the company, it has to be ensured that there is an express provision in the articles authorising the company to alter its share capital.

 Any resolution passed at the general meeting approving the alteration of the share capital of the company must be filed with the Registrar of Companies within 30 days from the date of passing such resolution.

 Authorised Share Capital Increase

-A company may need to increase its authorised share capital before issuing new equity shares and increasing paid-up capital.
-Authorised share capital is the total value of shares a company can issue, while paid-up capital is the total value of shares the company has issued.
+There must be an increase in the company's authorised share capital before issuing further new equity shares and increasing its paid-up share capital.
+Authorised share capital means the total value of shares a company can issue, while paid-up capital is the total value of shares the company has issued.
 Paid-up capital can never exceed authorised capital.
 Hence, if a company having an authorised capital of Rs.10 lakhs and paid-up capital of Rs.10 lakhs would like to induct new shareholders, it can do so either by:

-- Increasing authorised share capital and issuing new shares. (or)
+- Increasing an authorised share capital by issuing new shares. (or)

-- Transferring shares from existing shareholders to the new shareholders.
+- Transfer the shares from existing shareholders to the new shareholders of a company.

-In most cases, new shares are issued and authorised capital is increased.
+In most cases, authorised capital is increased by issuing new shares

 Verify AOA of the Company